-- Like any complex disease, eating disorders require specialized, multi-faceted care from a team of highly skilled professionals. - Depending on the severity of the eating disorder, the treatment team will likely include some combination of the following professionals: psychotherapist, dietitian, psychiatrist, family and/or couple therapist, group therapist, and various medical professionals (including you, the referring physician). - If your patient is hesitant to seek help, encourage him/her to schedule a consultation just to learn about available treatment options.
+- Like many diseases, eating disorders require specialized, multi-faceted care from a team of skilled professionals. - Depending on the severity of the eating disorder, the treatment team will likely include some combination of the following professionals: psychotherapist, dietitian, psychiatrist, family and/or couple therapist, group therapist, and various medical professionals (including you, the referring physician). - If your patient is hesitant to seek help, encourage him/her to schedule a consultation just to learn about treatment options.

 CONSULTATION AND EDUCATION: The treatment specialists at A New Beginning are here to support you in your efforts to detect and address eating disorders within your patient population.
 Towards this goal, A New Beginning has recently implemented a "community education" service to help educate and support physicians in this most-important area.
-If interested, clinical therapist and community educator, Paige Dewett, LAMFT, will meet with you and/or your staff to provide helpful information regarding the detection, treatment, and resources available to help patients with eating disorders.
+If interested, one of our clinical therapists will meet with you and/or your staff to provide helpful information regarding the detection, treatment, and resources available to help patients with eating disorders.
 Additionally, our team of highly skilled clinicians are ready to serve your patients with compassion, skill, and commitment.
 We welcome the opportunity to consult with prospective clients who may be interested in pursuing treatment, and together we will create an individualized treatment plan that will set them on the path of recovery.
 At A New Beginning, we wholeheartedly believe that full recovery is possible!